Best practices for Redis service configuration

 Cache compression

-Use cache compression, but be aware that there is a trade-off with client-side performance.
+If you are using over 6GB of Redis maxmemory, you can use cache compression to reduce the space consumed by the keys.
+Be aware that there is a trade-off with client-side performance.
 If you have spare CPUs, enable it.
-See Use Redis for session storage.
+See Use Redis for session storage in the Configuration Guide.

 stage: